-No hate crimes are reported in any category of crime reports for the years 2008, 2009, and 2010.
+No hate crimes in any category of crime reports below or for any other crime involving bodily injury were reported for the years 2009, 2010, and 2011.
 Hate crimes are also to be reported when they occur in the form or in conjunction with simple assaults, larceny-theft, intimidation, and destruction/damage/vandalism to property.
-No hate crimes were reported for 2008-2010 in these categories.